ICP-HUBS-DevRels-Syndicate/awesome-hackathon-hub/Readme.md

-# 🚀 Awesome Hackathon Hub (Internet Computer Edition)
+# 🚀 Awesome Hackathon Hub

 A comprehensive resource hub for hackathon participants and developers building on the [Internet Computer Protocol (ICP)](https://internetcomputer.org/).